karmaniverous/stan/.stan/system/stan.project.md

   - Clear this directory whenever a new archive is generated.
 - On patch failures:
   - Analyze failures for processing improvements (parsing, cleaning, tolerant apply strategies).
-  - Propose concrete code changes (and tests) to `src/stan/patch.ts` and related utilities.
+  - Propose concrete code changes (and tests) to `src/stan/patch/*` and related utilities.
-  - Prefer staging (`git apply --index`) when applying patches; do not stage for `--check`.
-  - Capture attempts and stderr in `.debug/` and attach a brief summary in chat.

 ## Logging